-Academic and industrial users connected to the Swedish academia can upload their SSH (Secure Shell) public keys on the PDC login portal and authenticate themselves with the help of the SNIC User and Project Repository SUPR.
+Academic and industrial users connected to the Swedish academia can upload their SSH (Secure Shell) public keys on the PDC login portal and authenticate themselves with the help of the Swedish User and Project Repository SUPR.
 Registered SSH key pair login is restricted by user-defined IPs, and SSH keys have to be renewed regularly.
-After setting up all details initially in the login portal the user will be able to login from the chosen IP addresses with SSH for the selected validity period.
+After setting up all details in the login portal the user will be able to login from the chosen IP addresses with SSH for the selected validity period.

 How SSH key pairs work¶

 Authentication using SSH asymmetric key pairs is very common.
 Each SSH key pair includes two keys: a public key and a secret key.
 The public key should be copied to the SSH server.
 Anyone with a copy of the public key can encrypt data which can then only be read by the person who holds the corresponding private key.
 The private key must remain with the user and should be kept secret.
 The server uses the public key to encrypt a message and send it to the client.
 If the client, on the user side, has the correct private key, it can decrypt the message and send it back to the server for verification.

 It is recommended to create a new SSH key pair for every new purpose/resource.
 Keep in mind to protect the private part of your SSH key pair and only share the public key.
 Supported SSH key types are ed25519 (EdDSA Elliptic Curve, recommended) and rsa.

 Follow the instructions on how to generate an SSH key pair, see Generating SSH keys.

 Once you have successfully produced a working SSH key pair you let your browser open the PDC login portal.